CozyFerret/sharepoint-migration-tool/.mcp/project_overview.md

 - Keep security as a priority throughout development
 - Make extensible design for future enhancements
 - Create intuitive UI for non-technical users

+## Testing Philosophy
+- Comprehensive unit testing for all core components
+- Test-driven development for new features
+- Automatic generation of test data
+- Mock implementations for external dependencies
+- Continuous integration for each pull request